 If you're a freelancer, sole proprietor, or small business owner, you're already doing multiple jobs to keep your business afloat.
 Being your own accountant and tax preparer just adds to the workload.
 However, if you know the tax rules — even the odd ones — and use them to your advantage throughout the year, it can lead to significant savings come tax-filing season.
 Here are just 40 tax moves that can ease the burden on established and burgeoning entrepreneurs.

 GETTING THE BOOKS IN ORDER

 ORGANIZING THE SMALL THINGS

 Under Section 179 of the Internal Revenue Code, business owners can write off the full amount of qualifying purchases, such as vehicles and computer software, in one year instead of depreciating them over several years.
-The annual value of this special deduction has varied, but it is $510,000 for 2017.
+The annual value of this special deduction has varied, but it is $1 million for 2018.